nesquena/resume/README.md

 web development, and executing new ideas.
 I am 25 as of the time of writing in 2012.
 Currently living in San Francisco and working as one of the first engineers at [Miso](http://gomiso.com).

-**Note:** The quick summaries presented below are first, followed by a more detailed story of my background.
+**Note:** The quick summaries presented below are presented as the personal resume, followed by a more detailed history of my background.

 # My Professional History